 Now, let us have a look at some of the best-balanced funds available across the globe:

-- Rowe Price Balanced (RPBAX): This fund has an above-average risk rating with an above-average return profile as per Morningstar.
-In the last 10 years as of August 31, 2020, the fund’s equity allocation has varied in the range of 50% to 70%, while it has generated a return of 9.80% on average with a standard deviation of 9.46.
-The expense ratio of the fund is 0.58%, which is below average.
+- Rowe Price Balanced (RPBAX): This fund has an above-average risk rating with an above-average return profile per Morningstar.
+In the last 10 years, as of August 31, 2020, the fund’s equity allocation has varied in the range of 50% to 70%, while it has generated a return of 9.80% on average with a standard deviation of 9.46.
+The fund’s expense ratio is 0.58%, which is below average.

-- American Funds American Balanced A (ABALX): This fund has a below-average risk rating with a high return profile as per Morningstar.
-In the last 10 years as of August 31, 2020, the fund’s equity allocation has varied in the range of 50% to 70%, while it has generated a return of 10.61% on average with a standard deviation of 8.46.
-The expense ratio of the fund is relatively less at0.59%.
+- American Funds American Balanced A (ABALX): This fund has a below-average risk rating with a high return profile per Morningstar.
+In the last 10 years, as of August 31, 2020, the fund’s equity allocation has varied in the range of 50% to 70%, while it has generated a return of 10.61% on average with a standard deviation of 8.46.
+The expense ratio of the fund is relatively less at 0.59%.

 Who Should Invest in Balanced Funds?